nicojs/christmas-whish-list/labs/lab03-advanced-types.md

 ## Exercise 2: Play around with other advanced concepts

 Play around with other advanced concepts.
-Some creative idea's:
+Some creative ideas:

 1. Create a custom type guard for `Price`.